nim-lang/Nim/doc/nimc.rst

 Use ``nim c -c --cpu:arm --os:android -d:androidNDK --noMain:on`` to
 generate the C source files you need to include in your Android Studio project.
 Add the generated C files to CMake build script in your Android project.
-Then do the final compile with Android Studio which uses gradle to call CMake to compile the project.
+Then do the final compile with Android Studio which uses Gradle to call CMake to compile the project.

-Because nim is part of a library it can’t have its own c style `main()` so you would need to define your own `android_main` and init the java environment, or use a library like SDL2 or GLFM to do it.
-After android stuff is done, It’s very important to call `NimMain()` to nim’s initialize garbage collector memory, types and stack.
+Because Nim is part of a library it can't have its own c style ``main()`` so you would need to define your own ``android_main`` and init the Java environment, or use a library like SDL2 or GLFM to do it.
+After the Android stuff is done, it's very important to call ``NimMain()`` in order to initialize Nim's garbage collector and to run the top level statements of your program.

 .. code-block:: Nim

   proc NimMain() {.importc.}
   proc glfmMain*(display: ptr GLFMDisplay) {.exportc.} =
     NimMain() # initialize garbage collector memory, types and stack

 Cross compilation for iOS
 =========================

 To cross compile for iOS you need to be on a MacOS computer and use XCode.
-Normal languages for iOS development is Swift or Objective C. Both of these use llvm and can be compiled into object files linked together with C, C++ or Objective C code produced by Nim.
+Normal languages for iOS development are Swift and Objective C. Both of these use LLVM and can be compiled into object files linked together with C, C++ or Objective C code produced by Nim.

 Use ``nim c -c --os:ios --noMain:on`` to generate C files and include them in your XCode project.
-Then you can use XCode to compile, link, package and code sign everything.
+Then you can use XCode to compile, link, package and sign everything.

-Because nim is part of a library it can’t have its own c style `main()` so you would need to define `main` that calls `autoreleasepool` and `UIApplicationMain` to do it, or use a library like SDL2 or GLFM.
-After iOS stuff is done, it's very important to call `NimMain()` to nim’s initialize garbage collector memory, types and stack.
+Because Nim is part of a library it can't have its own c style ``main()`` so you would need to define `main` that calls ``autoreleasepool`` and ``UIApplicationMain`` to do it, or use a library like SDL2 or GLFM.
+After the iOS setup is done, it's very important to call ``NimMain()`` in order to initialize Nim's garbage collector and to run the top level statements of your program.

 .. code-block:: Nim

   proc NimMain() {.importc.}
   proc glfmMain*(display: ptr GLFMDisplay) {.exportc.} =
     NimMain() # initialize garbage collector memory, types and stack

-Note: XCodes "make clean" gets confused about the genreated nim.c files, so you need to clean those with `rm` manually to do a clean build.
+Note: XCodes "make clean" gets confused about the genreated nim.c files, so you need to clean those files manually to do a clean build.

 Cross compilation for Nintendo Switch
 =====================================